neurobagel/bagel-cli/README.md

-# Bagelbids
+# `bagel-cli`

-Bagelbids is a simple python command line tool to automatically read and annotate a [BIDS dataset](https://bids-specification.readthedocs.io/en/stable/) so that it can be integrated into the neurobagel graph.
+The Bagel CLI is a simple Python command line tool to automatically read and annotate a [BIDS dataset](https://bids-specification.readthedocs.io/en/stable/) so that it can be integrated into the Neurobagel graph.

 ## Dev environment